 Ayahuasca is also an alternative medicine for people with psychological illnesses.
 Many claimed it has given them a relief unattainable by traditional medicine.
 But what can Ayahuasca deliver that is not feasible by doctors?
 Many experts believe it goes deeper than mere physical imbalance.
 Ayahuasca taps into the mysteries of the human soul.

 Greek medicine was based upon a mind-body interrelationship, attributing illnesses to certain states of mind.
 But the beliefs of ancient Amazonian tribes had a more spiritual grounding.
-Embracing a belief of the supernatural, shamans professed that illnesses were a manifestation of the ancient spirits or Gods.
-An ailment was a sign of anger, divergence or enmity between a person and the divine realm.
+Embracing a belief in the supernatural, shamans professed that illnesses were a manifestation of the ancient spirits or Gods.
+An ailment was a sign of anger, divergence, or enmity between a person and the divine realm.
 Rather than being a medicine, Ayahuasca only reestablished the communication between men and the Gods.
-This communication is, in fact, the healing.
+This communication is, in fact, the medicine.

-Taking Ayahuasca is a one in a lifetime experience.
+Taking Ayahuasca is a one-in-a-lifetime experience.
 In New York, Ayahuasqueros set up the event in a private studio or house previously arranged for the ceremony.
 The setting is essential for an enlightening experience.
 First, the ayahuasqueros carefully prepare the participants.
 They are advised to be open to the insights or (sometimes uncomfortable) ideas faced during trance.
 Those who either have high blood pressure or take antidepressants are not fit to drink Ayahuasca.
-It is also suggested to do a previous fasting since the brew induces nausea.
+It is also suggested to do the previous fasting since the brew induces nausea.
 Actually, everyone is given bags to vomit, having been reassured it is only a side effect.